jspotten/cs324-labs/09b-hw-http/README.md

  - Create the request body, so it contains the following contents:

    ```
-   Hello world
+   Hello CS324
    Query string: [query string goes here...]
    Request body: [request body goes here...]
    ```

    You might find the `sprintf()` function helpful for this.
+Also, note that unlike with the response headers, each line in the body should simply end with `'\n'`; there is no need to include `'\r'`.

- - Send the sending "Content-Type" and "Content-Length" headers of the HTTP response to the client.
+ - Send "Content-Type" and "Content-Length" headers of the HTTP response to the client.
 The type should be "text/plain", and length is the total length of the response body--which includes all bytes after the end-of-headers sequence.
 The server will have already sent the first line of the response and some headers.
 Your program should send the remaining headers along with the the end-of-headers sequence.

    Each header should end with `"\r\n"`, and after the final headers, there should be a blank line; that is, this character sequence should follow the last header: `"\r\n\r\n"`.

+ - Send the request body you created earlier.

 Test your program by compiling it and placing the resulting binary in `www/cgi-bin`.
 Then run `curl` against it using URL (e) above, substituting "myprog1" for "myprog".
 Try a few different values for the query string and the request body.

+Note that using skills you learned in the
+[BYU bandit assignment](../02-hw-byu-bandit) you can also test your CGI program _without_ an HTTP server.
+That is, using the shell, you can artificially set the environment variables that the CGI program expects, provide data to the standard input of the CGI using a pipe or input redirection, and observe the output of the CGI program on the terminal--which would have had the socket duplicated onto it in the case of a real HTTP server using CGI.